RobiiinChoi/OneDayOneStep/README.md

 # OneDayOneStep
-This repository is for study of Backend Developer Roadmap based articles.
+This repository is for study of articles and materials based on Backend Developer Roadmap.